 Finally, they placed a heavy telescope on a barge, located at the height of the poles, and tried to balance it as they could.
 However, they observed that the poles were not aligned and the unevenness Wallace had predicted could not be appreciated.
 After much discussion, they aborted the experiment for another day.
 Wallace bought a theodolite, a cartographic instrument to measure the real level of any object seen at a distance with a fairly tight precision.
 The results were delayed several more days due to different circumstances, such as bad weather or the abandonment of the referee John Henry Walsh, who had to continue his work as editor.
 He was replaced by surgeon Martin Wales Bedell Coulcher.

 Finally, 5 March was the day when the conditions were right to carry out the experiment.
 There was a slight redesign to adapt it to the new conditions.
 They placed a large calico sheet with a thick black band painted accross its centre hanging from the Old Bedford Bridge.
 They installed the new telescope on the Welney Bridge, located at the opposite end of the Old Bedford River segment, at the same height of the water as the black band.
-At an intermediate distance between the two bridges (3 miles) a red pole was placed topped by a marker disc at the appropriate height to coincide with the heights of the black belt and the telescope.
-The three points were located just over 13 feet and 3 inches above the water.
-Everything depended on the height at which the central marker appeared: if it appeared below the line of sight, it would be true that this watercourse and, therefore, the Earth, were flat.
-If it appeared above the line of sight it would be taken as proof of the curvature of the Earth.
-To be more precise, Wallace predicted that the central disk had to appear approximately 5 feet above the line of sight, ignoring atmospheric refraction.
-That’s how it went, the central marker was about 5 feet above the black band of the Old Bedford Bridge, confirming his hypothesis and demonstrating that the Earth had curvature.
-However, the flat earther referee, William Carpenter, also looked through the theodolite, denying Wallace’s observation, as he claimed that both the central marker and the black band of the other bridge were below the cross-hair on the telescope.
+At an intermediate distance between the two bridges (3 miles) a red post was placed, topped with two marker discs at the appropriate height so that the upper disc coincided with the heights of the black band and the telescope.
+The three points were located just over 4 meters above the water.
+It all depended on the height at which the marker discs appeared: if the upper disc appeared to be projected approximately on the black band and the lower disc below that band, it would be true that the watercourse, and therefore the Earth, were flat.
+In contrast, if the upper disc was seen above the black band and the lower disc projected on the black band it was due to the effect of the curvature of the Earth.
+To be more precise, Wallace predicted from his hypothesis that the upper disc had to appear approximately 1.5 metres above the black band, ignoring atmospheric refraction.
+And so it was, the central marker was about 1.5 metres above the black band, confirming his hypothesis and demonstrating that the Earth had curvature.
+However, the flat earther referee, William Carpenter, also looked through the theodolite, denying Wallace’s observation, as he claimed that both the marker discs and the black band of the other bridge were below the cross-hair of the telescope.
 Consequently, he refused to recognize the veracity of the experiment.
 Coulcher, on the other hand, as was to be expected in a man of science, confirmed that the experiment was well done and results were correctly interpreted.

 However, Wallace had to convince the two referees to win the bet.
 Coulcher and Carpenter met at the former’s house, where Coulcher made a series of diagrams and plans that schematically showed the results.
 But Carpenter did not give in, he stood his ground, denying the obvious and not acknowledging his defeat.
 Carpenter sent a letter to Wallace asking him to call a different referee so that he could “sensibly” discuss the experiment.
 The naturalist, stunned by his opponent’s dishonesty, had no choice, so he called John Henry Walsh again.
 He kindly came again as a referee and analyzed the schemes of the experiment.
 He also had to give in to Hampden’s demands to send the documents to an expert ophthalmologist, Mr. Solomons.
 To make sure there were no pitfalls (there had already been plenty of them on his part), Hampden sent Carpenter to follow the evolution of the ophthalmologist’s analyses (although they were eventually carried out by an equally skilled apprentice).
 To his disgrace, the review concluded the obvious: that the experiment was well done and that it showed that the surface of the water was curved.